GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README.md

 ### Build Requirements

-2.80
+2.80+
 ====
-- Blender 2.80
+- Blender 2.80+
 - Python 3.7.1(Blender 2.80 uses 3.7.0) x64(for Core) - all code, addon and misc tested with python3
-- python-cffi. e.g. following works for me on windows - `py -m pip install cffi`
+- python-cffi - `py -3.7 -m pip install cffi`
 - Visual Studio 2015 SP3 / 2017 / 2019 with SDK 8.1 and 2015.3 v140 toolset installed
-- cmake 3.x
+- If you are using Visual studio 2019 you would need to install the Windows SDK 8.1 manually from Microsoft website https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/
+- cmake 3.x.
+Make sure it's added to the PATH environment variable

 Note that the .sln provided is for easy editing and searching of files on Windows.
 The blender code builds on the command line rather than in the solution file.
-Visual Studio does provided support for debugging Python when you attach to a process.
+Visual Studio does provided support for debugging Python when you attach to the running Blender process with loaded addon.

-### Software, required for development - to run tests and more:
+### Software, required for development:

 - numpy - `py -3.7 -m pip install numpy`

 ### ThirdParty libraries

 There is ThirdParty repository included to the project as a submodule.
 Please update submodules:

+Plugin includes 4 submodules:
+RadeonProRender SDK:
+git@github.com:Radeon-Pro/RadeonProRenderSDK.git

+Shared components
+Image Processing Library:
+git@github.com:Radeon-Pro/RadeonProImageProcessingSDK.git

+ThirdParty components and miscellaneous tools git@github.com:Radeon-Pro/RadeonProRenderThirdPartyComponents.git

+All of them are included via SSH protocol.
+You will need to create and install SSH keys https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

+Once SSH keys are installed update/checkout submodules for active branch

-` git submodule update --init -f --recursive`
+`git submodule update --init -f --recursive`

 ## Developing